mindspore-ai/docs/docs/mindspore/source_en/model_train/debug/error_analysis/error_scenario_analysis.md

 [ERROR]Check StridedSliceInfo1414: When there is a mask, the input is not supported to be split
 ```

 The following shows a piece of possible error code where the network input is a [2, 4] tensor.
 The network is sliced to obtain the first half of dimension 0 in the input tensor.
 It is equivalent to the x[:1, :]operation in NumPy, where x is the input tensor.
-On the network, the (2,1) policy is configured for the stridedslice operator to slice dimension 0.
+On the network, the (2,1) policy is configured for the stridedslice operator to slice dimension 0, and the dimension 1 isn't sliced.

 ```python
 tensor = Tensor(ones((2, 4)))